 - SHARED VISIONS: Good Deeds: A new resource of diverse religions and beliefs’ perspectives on good deeds.

-- Questions for Reflection: A question sheet to use alongside “Shared Visions: Good Deeds”
+- Questions for Consideration: A question sheet to use alongside “Shared Visions: Good Deeds”.

 - The Backlash Against Teaching about Islam: An article that explores the widespread opposition to teaching about Islam; and why teaching about religions (including Islam) can be valuable for students.

-- Questions for High School Students and Educators: A question sheet to use alongside “The Backlash against Teaching about Islam”
+- Questions for Consideration: A question sheet to use alongside “The Backlash against Teaching about Islam”.

 - Extreme Prejudice, a webinar hosted by Teaching Tolerance: Available as a recording, this webinar presents strategies for educators on how to teach about extremism safely and accurately.
 The webinar includes ways to inspire students and children to make their environments more inclusive.